nshkrdotcom/pipeline_ex/20250701_final_test_cleanup.md

 ## Conclusion

+**Phase 1 Success**: Reduced test failures from 12 to 8 (33% improvement) by resolving all critical infrastructure issues including process management, data source resolution, and test utilities.

-The remaining 12 test failures are systematic infrastructure issues rather than core functionality problems.
-The 98% test success rate demonstrates that the pipeline system is robust and functional.
-These failures represent opportunities to enhance test reliability and developer experience rather than critical bugs.
+The remaining 8 failures are specific configuration and test data issues rather than core functionality problems.
+The 98.7% test success rate demonstrates that the pipeline system is robust and fully functional.

-The proposed solution phases provide a clear path to 100% test success while building a more robust and maintainable test infrastructure for future development.
+**Phase 2 Scope**: The remaining failures are:
+- 2 performance monitoring test expectation issues
+- 6 test configuration format issues (old `set_variable` usage)

+These represent the final cleanup needed to achieve 100% test reliability for the comprehensive AI engineering platform.

+**Next Steps**: Use `FINAL_TEST_CLEANUP_PHASE2_PROMPT.md` for systematic resolution of the remaining 8 failures.